 - Improving reporting requirements and Court’s access to evidence;

 - Allowing child protection authorities to participate in family law proceedings; and

-- Gender neutral terms to mirror the Family Law Act.
+- Gender-neutral terms mirror the Family Law Act.

 Application to Proceedings

-The recognized legal principle from the case of Kennon and Kennon FamCA 27 provides a party to proceedings which has been the victim of family violence may receive an additional percentage of the asset pool in their favour.
-To establish this argument, the victim of the family violence must establish:
+The recognized legal principle from the case of Kennon and Kennon FamCA 27 provides a party to proceedings which have been the victim of family violence may receive an additional percentage of the asset pool in their favour.
+To establish this argument, the victim of family violence must establish:

 - A violent course of conduct occurred;